-For the services provided in the promotion of the Company's Shares, the Distributor is entitled to a distribution fee out of the assets of the Sub-Funds calculated at the beginning of the month, for each calendar day of the previous month by reference to the net asset value of Class B Shares and Class C Shares of the relevant Sub-Funds and payable monthly in arrears.
+For the services provided in the promotion of the Company's Shares, the Distributor is entitled to a distribution fee out of the assets of the Sub-Funds calculated at the beginning of the month, for each calendar day of the previous month by reference to the net asset value of the relevant Classes of Shares as referred to the relevant section of Appendix I for each Sub-Fund and payable monthly in arrears.
 For so long as the Sub-Fund(s) remains authorised by the SFC in Hong Kong and in respect of Classes of Shares which are available for subscriptions in Hong Kong, the Distributor, the Authorised Distributors (other than the Distributor), local distributors, sales agents or introducing brokers shall not receive any distribution fee which is paid out of the assets of the relevant Sub-Fund.